bnb-chain/greenfield-cmd/README.md

 Assuming that the current private key hex string is written as plaintext in the file key.txt, the following command can be used to generate a keystore file.
 The keystore will be generated in the path: [--home]/keystore/key.json.
 The generate command requires specifying password information.
-You can specify the path of the file where the password is stored by using the "--passwordfile" argument, or the terminal will prompt you to enter the password information and after the terminal obtains your password information, it will store it in the "[--home]keystore/password/password.txt" file.
+User can specify the path of the file where the password is stored by using the "--passwordfile" argument, or the terminal will prompt you to enter the password information and after the terminal obtains your password information, it will store it in the "[--home]keystore/password/password.txt" file.
 ```
 // generate keystore key.json